 A treat after a day at the Zoo for children is a visit to this fun San Diego Zoo Kids Store.
 You will walk by it as you visit exhibits but try to keep it as your last stop as a positive way to end the day, if a souvenir is on your itinerary.
 You can pick up plush toys of favorite animals, T-shirts, games, educational activities, and more.

-San Diego Zoo Children’s Zoo (Coming Soon)
+San Diego Zoo Children’s Zoo (Opening in Fall 2021)

 The San Diego Zoo Children’s Zoo is under a very exciting renovation in part thanks to local philanthropist Denny Sanford.
 It will soon be even more child-friendly to include even more interactive learning, close-up encounters, and modern technology mesh fun, animals, and education together.
 Marshlands, desert, woodland, and rain forest make up the four distinct environments of this zoo in a zoo.